Summary: This close to town hike provides some spectacular red rock views

 Trailhead Directions: From the "Y" roundabout (the intersection of State Route 179 and State Route 89A), go north on SR 89A to Jordan Road.
 Turn left on Jordan Road and drive to the end.
 Turn left and proceed to the cul de sac and continue straight through until the pavement turns to dirt road.
 Continue on and you'll come to the parking lot after another 1/2 mile.

-Here's a movie taken on our Cibola Pass hike to the Seven Sacred Pools, returning via the Jordan Trail (It's 44 MB so if you have a slow connection you may want to skip watching it)
+Here's a link to a video taken on our Cibola Pass hike to the Seven Sacred Pools, returning via the Jordan Trail (http://youtu.be/kRCfshWNCys)

 For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," and waypoints.